 - Tennessee: After federal and state financial aid, Tennessee picks up the balance for your two-year education.
 You must obtain your high school diploma before you turn 19 to be eligible.
-To remain eligible throughout the two years, you must maintain a 2.0 GPA, and complete eight hours of community service per semester.
+To remain eligible throughout the two years, you must maintain at least a 2.0 GPA, and complete eight hours of community service per semester.

 - Kentucky: You must be a high school graduate or have your GED, and be a U.S. citizen to be eligible.
 Assistance is provided for a maximum of 32 credit hours through a community college.
-Only certain degree programs are eligible, and you must maintain a 2.0 grade point average throughout your education.
+Only certain degree programs are eligible, and you must maintain at least a 2.0 grade point average throughout your education.

 - Rhode Island: You need to be under 19 and a high school graduate or a GED holder.
-You must fill out the FAFSA to even qualify.
+You must fill out the FAFSA to qualify.
 Once you’re eligible, free tuition is available at all Community College of Rhode Island campuses.
-You must maintain a 2.5 GPA to remain eligible.
+You must maintain at least a 2.5 GPA to remain eligible.

 - New York: Free college is income-based in New York, which means your family must make no more than $100K for you to be eligible.
 Requirements are set per campus, but you must live and work in New York for a set number of years as a loan repayment.
 There are both two-year and four-year colleges that participate.